Aegean Neolithic and Bronze Age Civilizations: Minoan “Palaces” and Religious Beliefs

 Contributing Writer

-In 1900, the famed archaeologist Sir Arthur Evans provided the first evidence of an extraordinary civilization there.
+In 1900, the famed archaeologist Sir Arthur Evans provided the first evidence of an extraordinary civilization.
 He named it Minoan, after the legendary King Minos, son of Zeus.

 Using wet pigments requiring quick execution, the Minoans painted walls with great skill and fluid brush strokes, which in their hands accentuated the movement of life in their world, where nature and man were inextricably intertwined.
 As was typical with pre-Axial peoples, their world was suffused with the divine and charged with religious meaning.
 They worshipped trees, sacred stones, and springs and their rituals included animal sacrifices.
 There is some evidence – at the sanctuary at Anemospilia (Archanes) some seven kilometers south of Knossos – that indicates human sacrifice as well.